AnkhColo/reels-react-app/README.md

-This project is basically a clone of certain fron-end components of the Netflix web app.
+This project is basically a clone of the Netflix web app.

 It contains the following features:
   - A Nav bar with the Logo, Sign In / Sign Up ||  Account / Log Out Buttons